Luffy-7744/Samsung-PD-Training-/README.md

  assign y = _2_;
 endmodule
 ```
-In the netlist it can observed that separate modules namely sub_module1 sub_module2 are created  i.e submodules are getting instanstiated not the gate cells.
+In the netlist it can observed that separate modules namely sub_module1 sub_module2 are created  i.e submodules are getting instanstiated not the std cells presnt in library.